AleXa: 2025–present: Departure from ZB Label and name change, Sugarcoat, upcoming re-debut

-On February 20, 2025, Seri revealed through a live that she is preparing for a re-debut in April.
+On February 20, 2025, AleXa revealed through a live that she is preparing for a re-debut in April.

-On March 5, 2025, she announced that she is stepping "forward into [her] new artist journey" and moving all of her social networking sites under her Korean name, Kim Seri, which won't be under ZB label anymore.
+On March 5, 2025, she announced that she is "stepping forward into [her] new artist journey", departing from her former label and creating new social media accounts, since the former label revoked AleXa's access to old social media accounts.
+In leaving her label, AleXa stated that she wanted to rebrand herself and no longer go by the monicker "AleXa", and instead go by her Korean name, 김세리.
+As of current day, to prevent confusion, she has stated that she is fine with being addressed as either "AleXa" or "세리(Se-ri)", as many fans were confused by the rebrand attempt.

-On March 7, ZB Label released her first full-length album titled Sugarcoat, which was her last release with the label and as AleXa.
+On March 7, ZB Label released her first full-length album titled Sugarcoat, which was her last release with her label.
 The album features her previous pop-punk singles, such as "Sick", "I'm Okay", and "Distraction".

+In July, 2025, AleXa joined Park Junhee's cover of "Free" from KPop Demon Hunters.

+On December 2, 2025, Swedish public broadcaster SVT officially revealed that AleXa would participate in its national song contest Melodifestivalen 2026, with her song "Tongue Tied".
+On February 28, 2026 she performed in the fifth heat in Sundsvall, where she qualified to the final qualification round.
+She did not make it to the final.

+She is also one of the songwriters for Park Junhee's song "Deep Dive" which will represent South Korea in the Eurovision Song Contest Asia 2026.

 Other ventures

-From June 23 to August 4, 2020, Seri was a guest host on the podcast How Did I Get Here?, often shortened to "HDIGH".
+From June 23 to August 4, 2020, AleXa was a guest host on the podcast How Did I Get Here? often shortened to "HDIGH".
 On August 7, 2020, Dive Studios announced on their Twitter that she would become a permanent fixture on the show alongside original host Jae Park from Korean band Day6.
 The podcast won the "People's Choice" and "Entertainment" category at the Podcast Award in 2020.